codazoda/joeldare-blog/content/post/create-a-react-app.md

     - package.js
     - index.html

 You'll notice, however, that your package.js file is something like 722K.
 Whoa!
-A `Hello World` react app is the quarters of a meg of JS code.
+A `Hello World` react app is three quarters of a meg of JS code.
 Imagine sending that to a bunch of mobile devices with crappy connections.
+Sure it'll be gzipped, but still, this is large.

 There are smaller alternatives, such as preact, and I may explore those in the future.